improperly forward or bold

 If a slave was convicted of any high misdemeanor, became unmanageable, or

 evinced a determination to run away, he was brought immediately here, severely whipped, put on board the sloop, carried to Baltimore, and sold to Austin Woolfolk, or some other slave-trader, as a warning to the slaves remaining.

-act of depriving someone of food or money or rights
+the act of stripping someone of food, money, or rights

 There were no beds given the slaves, unless one coarse blanket be considered such, and none but the men and women had these.
 This, however, is not considered a very great